ibm-cloud-docs/Cloudant/basics/basics.md

 # {{site.data.keyword.cloudant_short_notm}} basics
 {: #ibm-cloudant-basics}

-If you haven't used {{site.data.keyword.cloudantfull}} or NoSQL databases in general, scan this quick introduction to the basics before you read further.
+If you have never used {{site.data.keyword.cloudantfull}} or NoSQL databases in general, scan this quick introduction to the basics before you read further.
 It describes the most important things you need to know about {{site.data.keyword.cloudant_short_notm}}.
 The rest of the documentation assumes that you know these basics.
 {: shortdesc}

 You can find more information about {{site.data.keyword.cloudant_short_notm}} in the following sections: